At Fermata Music School Lucan

 11. Fermata’s Make-Up Lessons Policy

-Replacement lessons can happen during regular weeks or mid-term breaks.
+When a missed lesson is classified for replacement (see section 10 for exceptions), such replacement lessons can happen during regular weeks or mid-term breaks.
 Alternatively, we can offer an extension to the current lessons.
 For example, an extra 15 minutes over two weeks will cover a replacement time for 30 minutes class.
 All changes would need mutual between student/parent and teacher.

 We go far and beyond to ensure our replacement lesson suits your busy schedules.
 However, if you prefer not to have the replacement class, such lessons are considered forfeited.